Poor data quality is costing organizations an average of 14 million $ / year (Gartner).

-If you want to test your survey doing a Test Run you will find the option to do so on the bottom of the page.
-You can add any e-mail address here to see how the survey appears to your recipients.
+To test your survey select the option Test Run (at the bottom of the page).
+You can add any e-mail address here to see how the survey looks to your recipients.

 As soon as you run the survey you will be forwarded to the results and status page.
 Here you get an overview of general information regarding your survey runs.

-Language: Actual language the survey has been sent out in.
+the actual language the survey has been sent out in

-Download & Settings: Provides the option to download your survey results in excel, send a reminder, finish the survey or check for changes (e.g. new subscribers) while the survey is running.
+Provides the option to download your survey results in excel, send a reminder, finish/restart the poll, check for changes (e.g. new subscribers) and delete the run

 Make sure to finish your survey as soon as all the answers are logged so nobody will be able to edit them afterward.

-There are four different status for the replies in surveys:
+There are four different statuses for the replies in surveys:

 - New: the survey run is new